MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

 1. The bot returns a non-error response to the client, either a card or a message.

 > [!NOTE]
-> To handle the access token in case the app user logs out, see [Handle app user log out](../../../bots/how-to/authentication/bot-sso-code.md#handle-app-user-log-out).
+> To handle the access token in case the app user logs out, see [handle app user log out](../../../bots/how-to/authentication/bot-sso-code.md#handle-app-user-log-out).

 ## Next step